srikns/ca-apm-plugin/README.md

-Here is the list of features ( pls configuration section below for details) Ability to configure multiple fail conditions
+Here is the list of features ( pls configuration section below for details)

+<br>Ability to configure multiple fail conditions
-	Metric A less than or greater than a constant value OR Metric A in comparison to Metric B
+	<br>Metric A less than or greater than a constant value OR
+	<br>Metric A in comparison to Metric B
-Ability to send notification via Email (if smtp server is configured) Ability to view KPI's per build or cross build dashboard in Jenkins Ability to decorate ATC 10.1 node using custom attribute API Ability to just notify via email: If "justEmail" is checked the build will NOT be marked as fail even if the conditions are met but only a notification will be sent ability to fetch multiple metrics using regex.
+<br>Ability to send notification via Email (if smtp server is configured)
+<br>Ability to view KPI's per build or cross build dashboard in Jenkins
+<br>Ability to decorate ATC 10.1 node using custom attribute API
+<br>Ability to just notify via email: If "justEmail" is checked the build will NOT be marked as fail even if the conditions are met but only a notification will be sent
+<br>ability to fetch multiple metrics using regex.
-Ability Jump to Webview in context (for both metric and time range) from build or x-build dashboard
+<br>Ability Jump to Webview in context (for both metric and time range) from build or x-build dashboard

 To Run